Thing 13: Video – YouTube, Vimeo, and Media Hopper

 You can also choose to sync podcasts to your device.

-If you’re unsure where to start here’s a list of top podcasts from the Guardian:
+If you’re unsure where to start here’s a couple of lists of top podcasts:

 SoundCloud is a global online audio platform based in Germany, that enables users to upload, record, and share their originally-created sounds such as music and spoken word.
 SoundCloud is used by a broad range of amateur and professional artists, societies, and broadcasters.
 Just like YouTube and Vimeo, SoundCloud tracks can also be shared and embedded within other webpages and platforms such as Twitter.

 Anyone can listen to music and tracks on the platform, but if you choose to sign-up you can also create playlists, comment on other tracks, create and upload your own sounds.
 Users can sign up through a Facebook or Google account, or an email address.
 Once signed-up you can can “like” tracks just as you would like a post on Facebook.
 You can also “repost” tracks, similar to a retweet on Twitter.
 Another neat feature in SoundCloud is the ability to comment on a certain point in a track.

 SoundCloud is not just music.
 Poetry, spoken word, interviews, readings, and sports broadcasting can all be found on the platform.